Q Street Animal Hospital’s

 COVID-19 Action Plan

-- Please call us from the parking lot when you arrive.
-If you do not have a phone, open the front door and let us know that you are here.
+1. Please call us from the parking lot when you arrive.
+If you do not have a phone, knock or open the front door and let us know that you are here.
 After that, we will give you further guidance either by phone or by coming out to your car.
-If you need to come into the clinic, limit it to one person per pet.
+If you need to come up to the clinic (i.e. don’t have a cell phone, or can’t get a hold of us), limit it to one person per pet, and wear a mask or facial covering.

 2. If you are exhibiting respiratory symptoms, please let us know.
 It is best if you not come to the clinic at all, but if you do – it is important to let us know so that we can take appropriate precautions.

-4. Yearly or Routine exams are being delayed for a couple months to minimize exposure and spread of COVID 19.
-Surgeries such as spays and neuters are being delayed to also reduce exposure , but also to reduce use of personal protective gear such as gowns, masks, and gloves.
+4. Annual exams and routine vaccines may be delayed for several weeks to minimize exposure and spread of COVID-19.
+Surgeries such as spays and neuters may be delayed to also reduce exposure, but also to reduce use of personal protective gear such as gowns, masks, and gloves.

 7. We are offering Exams via phone as well.
-There is a $42 dollar consult fee.
-We can also view images and possibly video from our website for consult exams. (firstname.lastname@example.org).
-Normally, an in person exam is required for diagnostic and treatment plans, but because of COVID 19 – the rules from the state are allowing for phone consult exams.
+There is a $42 consult fee.
+We can also view images and possibly video from our email for consult exams (firstname.lastname@example.org).
+Normally, an in-person exam is required for diagnostic and treatment plans, but because of COVID-19 – the rules from the state are allowing for “tele-medicine” appointments.

 8. It is unlikely that COVID-19 can infect pets at this time.
 However, pets are susceptible to other respiratory diseases.
 If your pet is exhibiting symptoms of respiratory disease, then call to discuss and possibly schedule an exam.